RikFabri/ImageRecognition-Research/README.md

 (A + B) / 2
 ```

-This means that, the top node would be 1 if there's a horizontal line defined by A and B. Not coincidentally, a horizontal line on C and D would result in the second node being one
+This does indeed mean that, the top node would be 1 if there's a horizontal line defined by A and B. Not coincidentally, a horizontal line on C and D would result in the second node being one